 Lower Energy Consumption And Entry Barrier

 The key to crypto expansion is universal adoption — in other words, bringing crypto to the masses.
-To that end, Ethereum is more feasible than Bitcoin, mainly thanks to its shift to Proof-of-Stake.
+To that end, Ethereum is more feasible than Bitcoin, main thanks to its shift to Proof-of-Stake.

-While Proof-of-Work (the consensus algorithm behind Bitcoin and Ethereum 2.0) is tested by time and secure, PoS offers undeniable benefits:
+While Proof-of-Work (the consensus algorithm behind Bitcoin and Ethereum 2.0) is tested over time and is secure, PoS offers undeniable benefits: